First-principles study of optoelectronic and thermoelectronic properties of the ScAgC half-Heusler compound: Results and discussion

 We can obtain $C_{v}$ as a function of temperature using Fig. 4(d).
 In order to calculate $c$, the linear dispersion of three acoustic modes near the $\Gamma$-point is used to fit a straight line in the calculated phonon dispersion shown in Fig. 3.
 Thus, $c$ is obtained as $c$ = $\frac{\omega}{k}$, which is the slope of the dispersion curve.
 The acoustic modes in the $\Gamma$-$L$ and $\Gamma$-$X$ directions were used to calculate $c$.
 In Eq.
 (2), instead of $c$, the average of the $c$ values, which we call $c_{avg}$, of three acoustic branches in two directions is used to calculate $\kappa_{ph}$.
 Table II shows the obtained values of $c$ and $c_{avg}$ for three acoustic branches in two directions for ScAgC.
 The branch notations S1, S2, and S3 are shown in the phonon dispersion curve.
 Table II shows that the $c$ values decrease in both directions from S1 to S2 branch, but remain same for S2 and S3.
 The value of $c$ for the S1 branch in the $\Gamma$-$L$ ($\Gamma$-$X$) direction is 48.37 (63.97) THz$\times$Bohr.
 Similarly, S2 and S3 are degenerate along the $\Gamma$-$L$ and $\Gamma$-$X$ directions, with $c$ values of 38.86 and 24.14 THz$\times$Bohr, respectively.
 The $c_{avg}$ in both directions for three acoustic branches is 39.73 THz$\times$Bohr.

-Once $c$ and $C_{v}$ have been found, $\tau_{ph}$ needs to be analyzed, which is the step that requires the most computing power.
-Then, we have used the $\tau_{ph}$ value of $\sim$ 3.1$\times s$ at 300 K, which is calculated by simple method \cite{shastri2019} for FeVSb HH compound \cite{shastri_FeVSb}.
-The estimated $\kappa_{ph}$ from 300 K to 1200 K is shown in Fig. 10.
-From the figure, the $\kappa_{ph}$ value increases as the temperature increases.
+Once we have $c$ and $C_{v}$, $\tau_{ph}$ needs to be computed in order to calculate $\kappa_{ph}$.
+The $\tau_{ph}$ is calculated as $\sim$ 3.1$\times s$ for FeVSb HH compound \cite{shastri_FeVSb} at 300 K using the simple method as discussed earlier.
+Further, we have obtained the value of $\kappa_{ph}$ from 300 K to 1200 K using this $\tau_{ph}$.
+From the Fig. 10, the $\kappa_{ph}$ value increases as the temperature increases.
 The value of $\kappa_{ph}$ at 300 K is $\sim$ 3.36 W$m^{-1}K^{-1}$, which is a low value when compared to other HH compounds \cite{shastri_FeVSb,shastri_ZrNiSn}.
 Initially, $\kappa_{ph}$ increases rapidly up to $\sim$ 600 K, then gradually increases, reaching a maximum value of $\sim$ 3.8 W$m^{-1}K^{-1}$ at 1200 K. It is important to note that as temperature increases, the relaxation time decreases, so one can expect the low value of $\kappa_{ph}$ at higher temperatures.
 Therefore, it is expected to have a high $ZT$ at high temperature region.